smjones87/jones-portfolio/final_project_SamanthaJones.md

 [Wireframes](Part II wireframes.pdf)

 ### User Research

+I shared my wireframes/storyboards with a few classmates and received a lot of helpful feedback from five different people.
+They are all around my age, but some up to ten years older, and a couple of them also identify as LGBTQ.
+While I think the audience of my project can be from very diverse backgrounds, it was important to me to see how the story resonated with those in the LGBTQ community and others who identify as LGBTQ allies.

 | Question                                          | Feedback
 | What is your initial reaction to the story?       | Conversion therapy needs to go!